vaughnanton/twitter_app/README.md

 This is the sample application Twitter clone.

-## Getting started
+The readme file will be updated when the project is complete.

 To get started with the app, clone the repo and then install the needed gems: